evoluhq/evolu/packages/evolu-common/README.md

 ## Privacy

 Evolu uses end-to-end encryption and generates strong and safe passwords for you.
-Evolu sync and backup server see only timestamps.
+Evolu sync and backup server see only userId and timestamps.

 ## Trade-offs